seanhaydongriffin/PB-LiquidFun-C/README.md

 The following OpenGL calls paint (draw) the LiquidFun particles and Box2D fixtures onto the OpenGL world.  **glColor3f_** resets the current color. **glClearColor_** sets the background color of the OpenGL gadget.  **glClear** clears the OpenGL gadget for the next frame of animation.

-**glDraw_Particles** is responsible for drawing all LiquidFun particles in all active particle systems and groups.  **glDraw_Fixtures** is responsible for drawing all active Box2D fixtures.
+**glDraw_Particles** then draws all LiquidFun particles in all active particle systems and groups.  **glDraw_Fixtures** draws all active Box2D fixtures.

-The **SetGadgetAttribute** call is responsible for displaying all drawn objects above for the frame of animation.
+The **SetGadgetAttribute** call is responsible for displaying all objects drawn above for this (each) frame of animation.

 ```
     glColor3f_(1.0, 1.0, 1.0)